JacekDubikowski/build-your-own-framework/readme.md

 However, some people state that frameworks produce too an big overhead.
 I decided to see how valid such claims are and how much work is necessary to replicate what frameworks provide us out-of-the-box.

-This article isn’t about whether or not it is feasible to use a framework or when to use it.
+This text isn’t about whether or not it is feasible to use a framework or when to use it.
 It is about writing your framework - tinkering is the best way of learning!

 For the sake of simplicity, we will use a demo app code.